-Personal Injury Law Firm for the People of Mount Vernon in Washington State
+Personal Injury Lawyers Fighting for the People of Mount Vernon in Washington State

 Not to be confused with the famous Mount Vernon estate in our nation’s capital, Mount Vernon is a thriving town all its own in Washington State.

 Home to more than 30,000 people, Mount Vernon is a community defined by hard work, distinguished history, and friendly citizens.
 There’s no wonder that it frequently ranks among the best small cities in America.

 We’re inclined to agree with that reputation, and we’re so proud to serve the area as Mount Vernon personal injury lawyers.

-For more than 40 years, our attorneys have taken a stand for injured people and their rights to compensation.
+For more than 40 years, our accident and injury attorneys have taken a stand for injured people and their rights to compensation.
 We recognize that the system doesn’t always treat accident victims fairly.
 But with a powerful legal team on your side, you can hold defendants accountable to their legal obligations.